 India is the leading global textile manufacturer and the second-largest producer of natural textile fibers in the world and the major fiber produced is cotton.
 Other fibers produced in India include silk, jute, wool, and man-made fibers.
 Furthermore, 60% of the Indian textile industry is cotton-based.
 The global organic clothing industry represents just approximately 1% of global consumption.
 There has also been an influx of other natural fibers from Hemp, Lotus, Banana, Aloe Vera, etc coming into fabrics reducing the stress on cotton farming.

-Now, how viable and potent is this organic fashion segment is one important aspect to consider so as to understand and analyze its future growth in the fashion market.
+Now, how viable and potent this organic fashion segment is an important aspect to consider so as to understand and analyze its future growth in the fashion market.
 So, come to think of it, fashion is no longer just about trends and design; however, it is also a means to encourage sustainable choices.

 Manufacturing hub of organic textile in India